What is a Virtual Knowledge Graph (OBDA), and what are its Applications for Business?

 - You want to avoid copying the data, i.e., migrating it to a graph database

-- You want results based on updated data (since the data is retrieved directly from the sources)
+- You want results based on updated data, since the data is retrieved directly from the sources

 This is precisely why a virtual knowledge graph is a powerful approach for exploring data distributed across many heterogeneous data sources.

 Financial services: A virtual knowledge graph can be used to integrate financial data from various sources, such as transaction data, market data, and customer data.
-This enables financial analysts to perform complex queries to identify trends and correlations that may not be apparent from individual data sources.
+This enables financial analysts to perform complex queries and identify trends and correlations that may not be apparent from individual data sources.

-Higher education and research: A virtual knowledge graph can be used to aid the governance of large universities.
+Higher education and research: A virtual knowledge graph aid in the governance of large universities.
 It enables the possibility to integrate data from different departments of the institution, such as research offices, laboratories, projects, and finance, and combine it with open data.
 The virtual approach enables the institution's board to have always updated data ingested in their dashboards, which makes decision-making more agile.

 How does it work?